Our Committees

 Community Relations

-The community relations committee is responsible for developing and maintaining relationships with community leaders who reside outside of the UT Austin community.
-They serve as the primary point of contact with community leaders to ensure the community priorities are being met.
+Chair members in this committee are responsible for developing and maintaining strong relationships with community leaders beyond UT.
+They attend local meetings and serve as the primary points of contact to ensure that community priorities are being met.

 Development